weip2008/LearnTorch/gru/doc/2024-10-08 Dialogue about TA AI etc.md

 So, technical analysis helps traders **navigate** the market, but it's not necessarily a direct reflection of "reality" in the deeper, fundamental sense.

-### technical analysis is a "classic" mathematics, statistics way to analysis market.
+## Technical analysis is a "classical" mathematics, statistics way to analysis market.
 With new technology like AI / deep learning, is it possible I can write a robot to "crawl" through millions historical raw data to learn directly from data?

 Yes, absolutely!
 With advancements in **AI** and **deep learning**, it’s becoming increasingly common to build systems that can analyze vast amounts of historical market data and learn patterns directly from the data without relying solely on traditional technical analysis methods.
 In fact, AI has opened up new possibilities for more sophisticated analysis and prediction in the stock market.